1976 New York Mets season

 The 1976 New York Mets season was the 15th regular season for the Mets, who played home games at Shea Stadium.
-Led by manager Joe Frazier, the team had an 86–76 record and finished in third place in the National League East.
+Led by manager Joe Frazier, the team had an 86–76 record and finished in third place in the National League East, fifteen games behind the first place Philadelphia Phillies.

 Offseason

 On December 6, Mrs. Lorinda de Roulet, daughter of the late Joan Payson, was named president of the Mets.
 The critical decisions, however, were still made by board chairman M. Donald Grant and General Manager Joe McDonald.